akshell/docs/ref/core/fs.rst

 .. function:: remove(path)

-   Remove an entry; if it's a directory remove it recursively.
+   Remove an entry; if it's a directory, remove it recursively.

 .. function:: rename(oldPath, newPath)